0xAX/linux-insides/Misc/linux-misc-3.md

 ...
 ```

 As we can see in the previous output, the address of the `main` function is `0x0000000000400506`.
-Why it does not start from `0x0`?
+Why doesn't it start from `0x0`?
 You may already know that standard C programs are linked with the `glibc` C standard library (assuming the `-nostdlib` was not passed to the `gcc`).
 The compiled code for a program includes constructor functions to initialize data in the program when the program is started.
 These functions need to be called before the program is started, or in another words before the `main` function is called.
 To make the initialization and termination functions work, the compiler must output something in the assembler code to cause those functions to be called at the appropriate time.
 Execution of this program will start from the code placed in the special `.init` section.
 We can see this in the beginning of the objdump output:

 ```
 objdump -S factorial | less